Trump's trade threats shake German auto giants – DW – 10/22/2024

 Battle for Europe, China and now the US

-"If the US government says 'Not only do we not explicitly want Chinese branded cars in the United States, we also don't want cars that rely on any form of Chinese technology,' that could also include German-branded cars," Kirkegaard told DW.
+"If the US government says 'Not only do we not explicitly want Chinese branded cars in the United States, we also don't want cars that rely on any form of Chinese technology,' that could also include German-branded cars," Kirkegaard said.

 Unlike their Chinese counterparts, Germany's car brands are still highly profitable, have strong brand awareness and are held in high esteem, which will continue to help them overcome these trade hurdles.

-"I, for one, am certainly not willing to write them off," said Kirkegaard.
+"I, for one, am certainly not willing to write them off," Kirkegaard said.
 "They will get through this, but they will likely come out, in terms of employment, significantly smaller."

 Edited by: Uwe Hessler